Pymaidol Docs

 Pymaidol Expressions

 Pymaidol expressions are used to embed/render data into the template.
-The format of a Pymaidol expression is @(<expression>), for example:
+The format of a Pymaidol expression is @(<expression>)

 The rendered text is: